 Finally, before diving into the details, a quick note on 2019 updates...or lack thereof.
 As no new attractions or major changes have been announced, this guide

 remains largely unchanged for this year.
 The last "regular season" addition to the park was three years ago with Riptide Racer; if you just consider only

-back to FIVE YEARS AGO with the Krazy Koaster and Puppy Go-Round in 2014, and we'd only be kidding ourselves if we tried to hide our frustrations with this fact.
+back to FIVE YEARS AGO with the Krazy Koaster and Puppy Go-Round in 2014.
+We'd only be kidding ourselves if we tried to hide our frustrations with this fact.